-Palma (or Palma de Mallorca) offers plenty of tourist attractions, catering to every kind of traveller.
-Discover the heritage of the city through a wide range of cathedrals, castle ruins, museums and galleries.
-On the other hand, amazing cave formations, nature parks, golden beaches and botanical gardens put a modern twist on Palma's ancient past.
+Palma (Palma de Mallorca) offers plenty of tourist attractions, catering to every kind of traveller.
+Discover the heritage of the city through the cathedrals, castle ruins, museums and galleries.
+On the other hand, fantastic cave formations, nature parks, golden beaches and botanical gardens put a modern twist on Palma's ancient past.
 Here are some of the most visited attractions to get you started.

 Cathedral of Santa Maria (Cathedral La Seu)